sictweb/bti425-2020/graded-work/assign1.md

 [Follow the guidance in the course notes](/notes/react-heroku-deploy), and deploy the React app to a new Heroku app.

+> Remember to do as noted above...
+> Update your home page component to include two standard HTML hyperlinks:
+> 1. One is the URL to your Heroku-hosted (React) app
+> 2. The other is the URL to your Heroku-hosted (MEN) web service

 <br>

 ### Grading procedure